 Who doesn`t like staying at a private bungalow?
 We sure do, and at Amata Borobudur Resort you can.
 The bungalows look lovely, located in a beautiful garden.

 - Address: Jl.
 Mendut -Sendang Sono, Progowati, Mungkid Magelang, Borobudur, Magelang, Indonesia

 - Price range: about 60 us$ (two persons, a private bungalow)

 - Click here for the latest prices

 Everyone seems to adore this place (ranked as #1 under Specialty lodging on TripAdvisor).
 It is peacefully and beautifully located amongst rice fields only a 5-minute bike ride away from Borobudur Temple.
-The guesthouse rent out bikes for free, yay!
+The guesthouse rents out bikes for free, yay!
 Everyone says positive things about the service and the food at this place.
-Will definitely consider staying here the next time!
+Will definitely consider staying here next time!

 - Address: Jowahan, Borobudur, Magelang, Indonesia